belzecue/Terrain3D_wiki/Building-From-Source.md

 [truncated]
 ```

-Note, for updating you may need to update your git repo:
+Note, you may need to update your git repo before it will find the latest tags:
 ```
 Terrain3D/godot-cpp$ git fetch
 From https://github.com/godotengine/godot-cpp
  * [new tag]         godot-4.0.1-stable -> godot-4.0.1-stable
  * [new tag]         godot-4.0.2-stable -> godot-4.0.2-stable
 ```
-Now we can search the logs above, or use the two new tags that were found, eg, godot-4.0.2-stable.
+Now we can search the logs above, or use the new tags that were found, eg, godot-4.0.2-stable.

 ## 4. Check out the correct version